L. E. Scriven

-Laurence Edward "Skip" Scriven (1931 – 2007) was an American chemical engineer, educator, and a Regents Professor in the Department of Chemical Engineering and Materials Science at University of Minnesota.
+Laurence Edward "Skip" Scriven (1931 – 2007) was an American chemical engineer, educator, and a regents professor in the department of chemical engineering and materials science at the University of Minnesota.
 He achieved numerous breakthroughs in the fields of fluid mechanics, capillary hydrodynamics, coating flows, and microscopy.
 His contributions to chemical engineering have been internationally recognized, and he was elected fellow of the National Academy of Engineering (1978), American Academy of Arts and Sciences (1991), and American Institute of Chemical Engineers.
 Scriven was awarded the Josiah Willard Gibbs Lectureship organized by the American Mathematical Society in 1986.
 Prior to his academic career, he published works related to bubbles and surface flows while he was employed by the Shell Development Company in Emeryville, California.

 Research and education

 Scriven made contributions in the fields of capillary hydrodynamics, bubble growth dynamics, gradient theory, interfacial phenomena and the theory of bicontinuous structures, enhanced oil recovery, wetting transition, cryogenic electron microscopy, Galerkin weighted residuals in finite element methods, and coating process fundamentals.

 His most highly cited papers include The Marangoni Effects (American Institute of Chemical Engineering Journal, 1959; Nature, 1960), Angular Momentum of Continua (Nature, 1961), Flow caused by an Air-lubricated Edge moving over Viscoelastic Liquid (Nature, 1973), a foundational explanation of the origin of bicontinuous structures (Nature, 1976), and a description of an apparatus that allows fast freezing of complex liquid specimens for cryomicroscopy (Journal of Electron Microscopy Technique, 1988).
 His 1988 paper "Physics and Applications of Dip Coating and Spin Coating" is widely referenced in various industries.

 Scriven advised over 100 Ph.D. students during his career in the Department of Chemical Engineering and Materials Science at the University of Minnesota.
 He co-founded NSF Center for Interfacial Engineering at the University of Minnesota.